OpenRoberta/openroberta-lab/Docker/_README.md

 ### step 3 image for the integration tests (x64 only)

+This section is outdated.
+We use a github action for integration tests.

 The image is often available at dockerhub.
-Usually you don't need it.
 Name: openroberta/it-x64-offical-gitrepo-with-develop:<number>>.
 Use the highest number.

-It would be easy to build this image for the `arm32v7` architecture.
-But our `bamboo` server used for automated integration tests run on `x64` machines.
-Thus there is no need for this image.
-This may change in the future.

-This step creates an image, built upon the "base" image, that has executed a git clone of an openroberta git repository and has executed a `mvn clean install`.
-This is done to fill the (mvn) cache and will speed up later builds considerably.
+It is only available for the `x64` architecture.
+This step creates an image, that during build has executed a git clone of an openroberta git repository and has executed a `mvn clean install`.
+This is done to fill the (mvn) cache and to speed up later builds considerably.
 The entry point is defined as the bash script "runIT.sh".
 If the image is started, it will checkout a branch given as start parameter and runs both the tests and the integration tests.

 ```bash